-Maldives Civil Aviation Authority, in exercise of the powers conferred on it under Articles 5 and 6 of the Maldives Civil Aviation Authority Act 2/2012 has adopted this Regulation.
+Maldives Civil Aviation Authority, in exercise of the powers conferred on it under Articles 5 and 6 of the Maldives Civil Aviation Authority Act 2/2012 has issued this Regulation.

-This Regulation shall be cited as MCAR-3 Meteorological Service for Air Navigation and shall come in to force on 11th August 2021.
+This Regulation shall be cited as MCAR-3 Meteorological Service for Air Navigation and shall come into force on 17th April 2025.